 - Monthly Issued Statistics

 - Monthly Breakdown of Reasons by Evaluation Divisions and Branches

 NMC uses Google Tracker to gather data regarding our website.
-Our site is visited by more than 850,000 customers from more than 208 countries annually.
-Here you will find data on the pages visited, the countries where the search originated, the technology used, and many other facts and figures regarding our website.
-Click on the links below for details regarding visitors regarding visitors to our site.
+Our site is visited by more than 1.2 million customers from more than 228 countries annually.
+Here you will find data on the pages visited, the countries where the search originated, the technology used, and many other facts and figures regarding our customers and website.